TMD20/PT-Muxer/README.md

-## 2. Enabled Tracks
+## 4. Enabled Tracks

 Displays which Tracks will be added during the mkvmerge Process.
 To See more details about a track match the number to the here to the Track Details Sections.

-Changes that can be made with effect
+## Keys
+Each Key has a list of Ids
+* Video: All the video Tracks to enable
+* Sub: All the subtitle Tracks to enable
-* Remove Tracks to remove them from final mkvmerge
+* Audio: All the audio Tracks to enable

-* Reorder Tracks to change what tracks appear, and in what order the final mkv file
+## Changing order of Tracks
+Just change the order of the track in the list

+## Disable Track
+Just remove a track from the list

-## 3. Track Details
+## 5. Track Details

 Some Details about Each Track